Follow Your Heart to a Creative Job and Help Change the World.

 CV: Have you worked for or with another Miami Ad School alum?

 BM: Yes, most definitely—they’re everywhere!
-In fact, I was fortunate enough to work with a strictly-Miami Ad School creative team on Refugee Nation at Ogilvy.
+In fact, I was fortunate enough to work with an entirely-Miami Ad School creative team on Refugee Nation at Ogilvy.
 I love how, once you graduate and get out into the field, you keep bumping into more and more grads.
 It feels like we’re all a big family that gets along really well.